devnull-cz/c-prog-lang/modules/typedef.md

 #source typedef.c

-:wrench: Take the binary tree implementation and use `typedef` for the node structure itself and also fot the callback.
+:wrench: Take the binary tree implementation and use `typedef` for the node structure itself and also for the callback.